 Why would I use a Document Management System in the paperless age?

 Let’s talk about document management systems (DMS) first.
-Even though the world is rapidly moving towards a paperless society, it doesn’t mean organisations are moving away from using documents.
+Even though the world is rapidly moving towards a paperless society, it doesn’t mean organisations are moving away from using electronic documents.
 Documents form the basis of agreements within and across organisations.
 Documents range from financial (purchase orders and invoices), to human resources (employment agreements and written warnings), to legal (contracts and non-disclosure agreements).
 In most cases, we would recognise each of these as an ‘office document’ or a PDF document, and treat it as a unit.
 The document may consist of one page or multiple pages, but it must be complete to be of value.
 These documents need to be created; versioned; signed; controlled; maintained; indexed; archived.
 As many of these documents are protected by law, their retention as well as the period of retention is controlled by legislation.
 This is exactly what a DMS is designed to manage.
 The DMS controls the documents and ensures that an authorised person can retrieve and view untampered documents on demand.
 These systems are often augmented to include features, such as scanning and optical character recognition (OCR), which aid in converting hardcopy documents into electronic format, for easier retention and management.
 Many DMS’s may include basic workflow capabilities, to aid in the management of these documents.

 How does a Content Management System differ from a DMS?